 Why are Case Studies Important?

-Case studies have been shown time and again to increase conversion rates on websites and social networks by appealing to potential customers with the benefits offered by the brand or product.
+Moreover, case studies have been shown time and again to increase conversion rates on websites and social networks by appealing to potential customers with real-world proof and in-depth storytelling.
+Testimonials, participant observation, and many observations from multiple cases can help demonstrate your questions and strengthen your research design.

 People want transparency when it comes to things like this; seeing real results is very helpful during decision-making processes because everyone wants success stories.